Five branch strategies for 2019

-BAI Banking Outlook findings released at BAI Beacon 2018 in October back this up: Among their top five priorities, customers named “transforming branches for better in-person experience with experts to help achieve financial goals.”
+BAI Banking Outlook findings back this up: Among their top five priorities, customers named “transforming branches for better in-person experience with experts to help achieve financial goals.”
 That’s true even though we have fewer front-line staff who can possibly offer all the expertise needed.

 Now here’s the good news.
 Effective tools exist to help you deliver on the promise.
 These range from more intuitive customer journey mapping (which defines the customer interaction); to automated front-line coaching and dynamic skill measurement; to simplified “ask the expert” protocols.